 A frame with that AC is requested to be transmitted, the medium is busy on the primary channel as indicated by either physical or virtual CS, and the backoff timer has a value of 0 for that AC.

-The final transmission of the MPDU in the final PPDU transmitted by the TXOP holder initiated during the TXOP for that AC was successful as defined in this subclause and the TXNAV timer has expired.
+The final transmission of the MPDU in the final PPDU transmitted by the TXOP holder initiated during the TXOP for that AC was successful as defined in this subclause and the TXNAV timer has expired, and the AC was a primary AC.

-The transmission of expected immediate response to the initial frame of a TXOP of that AC fails is not received.
+The transmission of expected immediate response to the initial frame of a TXOP of that AC fails is not received, and the AC was a primary AC.

 The transmission attempt collides internally with another EDCAF of an AC that has higher priority, that is, two or more EDCAFs in the same STA are granted a TXOP at the same time.